Using COTS solutions

 When to Choose COTS

-In some cases, if there is a COTS system that will fit your requirements, then there may be an opportunity for cost savings.
+In some cases, if there is a COTS system that will fit your end-user needs, then there may be an opportunity for cost savings.

-In choosing whether the COTS system is right for your project, make sure to include following factors in your analysis:
+In addition to the end-user considerations, in choosing whether the COTS system is right for your project, make sure to include following technical and acquisitions factors in your analysis:

 - The transition from legacy systems